We're open 10am - 5pm Thursday-Sunday and Bank Holiday Mondays from 2nd May - 29th September

 A real cracker with vibrant green foliage and bright blue flowers.
 Introduced from Scotland.

 A handsome, pale flowered lavender, slightly taller than ‘Ashdown Forest’.
-The dense green-grey foliage is topped with quite strongly scented flowers.
+Dense green-grey foliage.
+Strongly scented flowers.

 Very similar to (and we think better than) ‘Munstead’, with larger steely-purple flowers and distinctly-shaped grey foliage.
 Leaves seem to clasp the stems.
-Introduced from the USA in 1901.
+Next available late June.